 Before diving in with design proposals there is desktop research that needs to be undertaken.
 The depth of this research will depend on the site and the scope of the project.
-For example, an extension to a residential dwelling will require less research than a new build dwelling.
+For example, an extension to a residential dwelling will require less research than a new build dwelling or barn conversion.
 Examples of information to be assessed for a potential site are:

-- Access: What is access to the site like?
+Access: Particularly important for new developments and conversions agricultural buildings.
+What is access to the site like?
 Is it in good condition, are there visibility splays to se oncoming traffic?
 Can parking be accommodated?
 How far from public transport is the site, can refuse be stored and collected?

 As always, if you would like to discuss any aspect of a site, please feel free to contact me.